JennaVergeynst/time_synchronization/README.md

 ## Note before you start
 This code is in python, but it is also entirely [available in R](https://github.com/elipickh/ReceiverArrays), thanks to Eliezer Pickholtz.

+When you are planning to use YAPS: time synchronisation is now included in this package, making this work possibly redundant.
+Please check the step-by-step guide available via the [YAPS page](https://github.com/baktoft/yaps).

 ## Preparation

 If possible, get your receiver time first linearly corrected, by comparing receiver clock at read-out with computer clock.
 For VPS, this can be done within the Fathom or VUE software.